-For example a lot of people claim that CoinBase have locked them out of their accounts, but this is just because they have such a strict security process.
-If CoinBase detect anything unusual with the account then yes they will indeed lock it, but if you contact them then based on the reviews I’ve read they will generally resolve it & it seems they usually do it rather quickly.
+For example, a lot of people claim that CoinBase has locked them out of their accounts, but this is just because they have such a strict security process.
+If CoinBase detects anything unusual with the account then yes they will indeed lock it, but if you contact them then based on the reviews I’ve read they will generally resolve it & it seems they usually do it rather quickly.

 I’ve seen several flat out cryptocurrency scams such as Dascoin, & Xtreme Coin but CoinBase is definitely not one of them.
 It’s a legitimate website through which you can transact various cryptocurrencies.

 Therefore overall it’s a thumbs up for CoinBase from me & if you’re looking at buying or selling (or even storing) cryptocurrencies then I’d definitely recommend it as a website for you to check out.